cultures-interactive/adamara/README.md

 ## Database dump & game assets

-A dump of the database (containing the full game and all game assets) is available here:
+A dump of the database (containing the full game and most game assets) is available here:
 - https://drive.google.com/file/d/1Ugfe04A2NthHCSJajXdDPXv1MPDJBqZd/view (License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0))

 The game assets (art, animations, sound etc.) are separately available here: